G.E.T.

 The Grand

-Enchantment Trail ascends gradually out of the Gila Valley and
+it departs Safford environs, then ascends gradually out of the

-into the Gila Mountains on our tour of this segment.
-The Gila
+Gila Valley and into the Gila Mountains on our tour of this segment.

-Mountains of Arizona are, of course, not to be confused with the
+The Gila Mountains of Arizona are of course not to be confused

-Gila National Forest in New Mexico, farther ahead on our route.
+with the Gila National Forest in New Mexico, farther ahead on

-in origin, a colorful, rock-studded upheaval that defines the
+fault-block in origin, a colorful, rock-studded upheaval that

 The geology